Koziev/RussianPoetryScansionTool/README.md

 pip install .
 ```

 The algorithm requires some models and pronunciation dictionary files.
-These files exceed my GitHub's LFS quota so
-I made them available in a compressed archive hosted on Google Drive:
+These files exceed my GitHub's LFS quota so I made them available in a compressed archive hosted on Google Drive:
 [Download the archive](https://drive.google.com/file/d/1ofySC3c8EDTkx2GxDakw6gQJf_y0UUMA) and extract it somewhere.
 Then pass the path to extraction directory in `create_rpst_instance` function - see below.

+### Usage

 To see `RPST` in action, install it and run the following code: